CMDRSpirit/RollercoasterDesigner/README.md

 - Apart from example assets, there are no tracks or cars being delivered (for the moment).
 This is up to you to model your custom cars, tracks and scenery.

 ## Wiki
-The Wiki contains a lot of information about how the system works and how to build a simple rollercoaster.
+The Wiki contains information about how the toolset works and how to build a simple rollercoaster.

 ## Features
 - Spline based track editor